Kaboom (Parks and Recreation): Production

 "Kaboom" was written by Aisha Muharrar and directed by Charles McDougall.
 The Pawnee pit, which has been a focal plot device in Parks and Recreation since the first episode, is filled in during this episode.
 "Kaboom" features actor and comedian Paul Scheer in a guest appearance as the KaBOOM! organizer.
 Scheer has previously worked with Aziz Ansari on the MTV sketch comedy show, Human Giant.
 "Kaboom" also featured H. Jon Benjamin, a voice actor from Archer, Dr. Katz, and Home Movies, as Pawnee's lawyer.

 Chris Pratt actually appeared naked during filming of a scene in which he arrived at Ann's house without clothes on.
 Michael Schur, co-creator of Parks and Recreation, said the scene was written because Pratt "loves taking his clothes off".
+Pratt's nudity was improvised- done after a few takes in the industry-standard nude boxers- because Pratt felt he wasn't getting the right reaction during filming wearing the boxers.
+Though the improvised take made the final cut and Amy Poehler and Rashida Jones were good humoured about the incident, Pratt still received a warning letter from NBC over his stunt.

 The script prominently features KaBOOM!, a real-life charitable organization that builds playgrounds in locations all over the United States.
 Parks and Recreation included the charity in the episode as part of a charity campaign called "I Participate", sponsored by the Entertainment Industry Foundation.
 The campaign involves more than 60 shows on NBC ABC, CBS, Fox and several other networks, all of which spotlighted real-life charities in an effort to encourage volunteerism.
 Greg Daniels, the series executive producer and co-creator, was responsible for choosing the KaBOOM! charity.
 In an editorial featured on The Huffington Post after "Kaboom" aired, KaBOOM! chief executive officer Darell Hammond called the episode "Ka-PERFECT!" and said, "The writers certainly captured the spirit that fuels each of our (playground) builds – something that inspires volunteers to continue their great work and strive even harder to give back to their communities."

 Within a week of the episode's original broadcast, two deleted scenes from "Kaboom" were made available on the official Parks and Recreation website.
 The first two-minute clip included extended scenes of the KABOOM! park construction, including Tom text messaging instead of working, Leslie and Ann competing with children, and Paul Scheer doing the Worm dance move.
 Leslie also seeks advice from her mother (played by Pamela Reed) after putting Pawnee in danger of a lawsuit.
 In the second, 15-second clip, Ann complains to Mark about Andy appearing naked at her apartment, which Mark only finds amusing.

-Revealed in the Parks and Recollection podcast with Rob Lowe and Alan Yang, the ending scene was a late night inclusion that caused mixed reactions within in the team.
+Revealed in the Parks and Recollection podcast with Rob Lowe and Alan Yang, the ending scene was a late night inclusion that caused mixed reactions within the team.
 After the episode first aired, a message showed up to explain Kaboom! is a real charity, not a prank.